epubli/permission-bundle/README.md

 You should call `$authToken->isValid()` before any other method on this object to make sure that the token exists and is valid.

-__IMPORTANT: At this moment it does NOT support autowiring in the constructor!__

 ```php
 namespace App\Controller;